moccalotto/kaosrpg/index.md

 > extremely draining.

 **Range**:
-Unless otherwise specified, powers can reach any target within the caster's line of sight and that the caster can realistically make out.
+Unless otherwise specified, spells can reach any target within the caster's line of sight and that the caster can realistically make out.

 ### Spells

-{% assign powers = site.data.powers | sort: 'name' %}
+{% assign spells = site.data.spells | sort: 'name' %}

-{% for item in powers %}
+{% for item in spells %}
 **{{ item.name }}**
 *{{ item.tags | join: '*,  *' }}:*
 {{ item.description }}